google/or-tools/ortools/sat/doc/scheduling.md

     # Ranks = -1 if and only if the tasks is not performed.
     ranks.append(model.NewIntVar(-1, num_tasks - 1, 'rank_%i' % t))

-  # AddsNoOverlap constraint.
+  # Adds NoOverlap constraint.
   model.AddNoOverlap(intervals)

-  # Add ranking constraint.
+  # Adds ranking constraint.
   RankTasks(model, starts, presences, ranks)

   # Adds a constraint on ranks.
   model.Add(ranks[0] < ranks[1])

-  # Creates makespan variable
+  # Creates makespan variable.
   makespan = model.NewIntVar(0, horizon, 'makespan')
   for t in all_tasks:
     if presences[t] == 1: